rkhan06/express-prisma-auth/README.md

   - Request Body:
     - email (string, required): The user’s email.
     - password (string, required): The user’s password.
+  - Response Body:
+    - success (boolean): Indicates whether the request was successful.
+    - data (object): Contains the response data.
+      - token (string): Access token to be used for authenticated requests.
+      - refreshToken (string): The refresh token to be used for obtaining a new access token.

 #### POST /refresh-token

   - Description: Refreshes the access token using a refresh token.
   - Request Body:
     - refreshToken (string, required): The refresh token.
+  - Response Body:
+    - success (boolean): Indicates whether the request was successful.
+    - data (object): Contains the response data.
+      - token (string): New access token to be used for authenticated requests.